Experiment of The Month

-For his senior seminar project, Tim Dennis decided to detemine experimentally whether a water sprinkler would turn backwards if the water flow were reversed.
-His apparatus used the siphon flow method described on the University of Maryland web site.
+For his senior seminar project, Tim Dennis decided to determine experimentally whether a water sprinkler would turn backwards if the water flow were reversed.
+His apparatus used the siphon flow method described on the University of Maryland website.
 His apparatus did not use a rotating water sprinkler, but a single right-angle nozzle, similar to that discussed by Jenkins in the American Journal of Physics.
+For more siphon information click here.

 In the picture, Tim is observing the flow pattern in the surrounding water, which has been decorated with lycopodium powder.